MattW0/DaikoPublic/content/Party/Krah Krah Gang/Marmaromenos Menos.md

 ![[_assets/Sprites/People/_party/Key_menos.png|208x312]]
 ### 1. Five things about your childhood/upbringing
 - His genetic parents were named [[Javik and Liara]].
-- He grew up in a class of children from the same [[Caste]]; children were groomed for specific duties.
+- He grew up in a class of children from the same [[History/World/Teleion/Caste]]; children were groomed for specific duties.
 He belonged to the priest caste.
 - His parents were technically not allowed to interact with him outside of specific dates.
 - He tried to make friends with children from other castes and came to understand them better through that.
 - His primary caretaker was [[Aurora]].
 She was the most important person to Marmoromenos.